 Lectures will be given by both WUR staff and guest lectures and take place on Monday.
 During lectures, key components of the entire organic production chain will be outlined.
-The lecture slides will be available on Blackboard.
+The lecture slides will be available on Brightspace.
 Active participation and attendance of lectures are required since they also entail discussions, assignments, and group activities and are therefore integral part of this course.
 Students are expected to read a selection of scientific papers supporting the lectures.
-These papers will be made available on blackboard.
+Links to these papers will be made available on Brightspace.

 Tutorials will take place each Thursday.
 There will be a variety of methods used; presentations on the excursions, assignments, exam practice questions, or reflection sessions all of which are meant to reinforce learning from readings, lectures and excursions.

 Excursions will usually happen on Tuesday and/or Wednesday’s.
 Practical information for each excursion will be provided through Blackboard.
 Most excursions are reachable by bike, a bus will be arranged for excursions which are more than a 30 minute biking distance.
 Students are welcome to arrange their own transport if they prefer to go by car.
 Please note that if you are not able to bike you need to communicate this to the course coordinator at the start of the course so other arrangements can be made.
 One of the excursions is to a local restaurant; a €5 contribution is required for this excursion to cover the costs of the meal.

 Students will work in groups to map the relationships, motivations and constraints of farmers, industry, policy, consumers, markets and NGO’s and develop and plan for bridging the ‘think-do’ gap towards a sustainable system.
 Groups are free to choose a topic of their choice, more information on the group project will be provided at the end of week 1.
 Time and space is reserved each Thursday and Friday for group work.